 HONOLULU (AP) — A U.S. military investigator recommended not prosecuting a Hawaii-based soldier for the premeditated murder of an unarmed Iraqi, saying there wasn’t enough evidence that he shot and killed the man.

 The investigator, Lt.
-Col. Raul Gonzalez, said in report obtained Tuesday by The Associated Press that Spc.
-Christopher Shore should be court-martialed for aggravated assault, rather than murder. michael waddington christopher shore court martial defense lawyer attorney
+Col. Raul Gonzalez, said in a report obtained Tuesday by The Associated Press that Spc.
+Christopher Shore should be court-martialed for aggravated assault, rather than murder.

 Shore and his platoon leader, Sgt.
 1st Class Trey Corrales, have both been charged with murdering the Iraqi, who has not been identified by name in the military judicial proceedings.